juanmancebo/rabbit-ws/README.md

 ```
 Note: Other escenarios are not contempled and maybe the application doesn't catch these exepections.

+### How the application works?
+The application is a simple

 ## Next steps (production ready)
 * This project is a PoC, so it has a lack of HA and security.